Recruitment and Selection for University Support Staff

 Safety Sensitive Positions

 Departments needing to hire a temporary employee must obtain prior approval from Employment Services.
 Temporary employees must meet the minimum requirements for the positions they fill.
-If the temporary need is not to fill a vacant position, the Department must first obtain approval for the classification to be used from Employment Services.
-Temporary positions are generally established at the lowest range in a classification.
+If the temporary need is not to fill a vacant position, the Department must first obtain approval for the job title to be used from Employment Services.

-Questions concerning this chapter should be directed to Manager, Employment Services, 785-532-6277.
-Please visit the Employment Services website for interviewing guidelines and other selection instruments.
+Questions concerning this chapter should be directed to Employment Services, Human Resources, 785-532-6277.